Reeche/dissertation/mcl_toolbox/mcrl_modelling/README.md

 * `bandit_prior` - only applicable to SDSS.
 Always true for SDSS.
 What does this mean???
 * `prior` - used by the optimizer to see which parameters to optimize for.
 Can be one of the three options: bernoulli prior, gaussian prior, strategy weight.
 How does this connect to "is_gaussian"???
-* `habitual_features` - Is there a list which features are habitual and which ones are not?
-I can only see a pickle "implemented_features.pkl" containing all features.
+* `habitual_features` - If habitual, then full set of features will be used (implemented_features.pkl).
+Ff not habitual, then microscope_features.pkl will be used because the CM only uses the subset of features that are independent of what the participant did on the previous trials, i.e. it lacks the 5 habitual features
 * `learn_from_path` - whether the model should learn from the path taken at the end of trial.
 Only applicable to LVOC and REINFORCE